psychAura/psychAura/README.md

 - Exploring predictive modeling with Python

 ## 🌱 Currently Learning
+-Advanced SQL querying and data manipulation
 - Advanced DAX functions in Power BI
 - Predictive modeling and machine learning with Python
-- Advanced Tableau techniques
+- Advanced Excel and Tableau techniques

 ## 👯 Looking to Collaborate On
-- Health data analytics projects
+- Data analytics projects
 - Research in microbiome profiling and glucose metabolism
 - Machine learning projects in healthcare
-- Tableau dashboard development
+- PowerBI  dashboard development

 ## 🤔 Looking for Help With
 - Advanced Power BI performance optimization